-- What does the author want us to know about \\\\? - What is the purpose of paragraph/sentence x?
+- What is the author's purpose?
+How do you know? - What does the author want us to know about \\\\? - What is the purpose of paragraph/sentence x?
 What are the clues that tell you this? - Why did the author use (specific text feature) on this page?